stacilee2/management-client/README.md

 # Features

-* Our application organizes your regional caseload by location and therapist
+* Our application organizes your regional caseload by location with our company's database
 * Easily keep up-to-date with minutes owed on each client
-* Update client and location information efficiently
+* Update client minutes as needed location information efficiently
-* Add new clients with just a few clicks
+* Add new clients to locations
+* Remove clients easily from locations
+* Create a new location
 * Quickly access tech support and email through landing page